networknt/light-doc/content/en/tutorial/security/port443.md

 ### Local access

-The above setup is working on a remote server that is accessed from the Internet.
+The above setup works on a remote server that is accessed from the Internet.
 However, if you want to access the 443 port on the same host expected to be forwarded to the 8443, you need to add the following command line.
 In most cases, it is your Linux desktop for development.

 ```
 sudo iptables -t nat -A OUTPUT -p tcp --dport 443 -o lo -j REDIRECT --to-port 8443